 BN - Retro Benefits Review Process

 When an enrollment is entered into HRS, or a job row is entered affecting eligibility for an existing benefit enrollment, and the date for the deduction has already passed, a retro deduction will be created.
-This document walks a Benefit Administrator through the process of deleting retro triggers and reviewing benefits retro pages.
+This document walks a Benefit Administrator through the process of reviewing benefits retro pages.

 - The driver for Benefits Retro is a combination of the Deduction Begin Date, enrollments, and eligibility.
 Benefits retro will calculate when benefit enrollments or changes are entered into HRS retroactive to the Deduction Begin Date and a payroll has already confirmed.
 Benefits retro can also be triggered by job changes that affect an employee's eligibility for benefits. (ex.
 Employee moves from University Staff Full Time Benefit Program to University Staff Part Time Benefit Program due to a retroactive job row changing the Health Rate Field on the UW Benefits Tab.
 Retro will calculate to charge the employee the difference in premiums.)